Comparing-Agile-vs-Scrum

 Agile methodology is known for its flexibility and adaptability.
 It encourages teams to continually refine their processes, improve collaboration, and adapt to changing requirements.
 This level of flexibility allows Agile teams to respond quickly to customer feedback and deliver high-quality software that meets their ever-changing needs.

 On the other hand, Scrum offers a more structured approach to project management.
 By providing a clear framework with defined roles, rituals, and artifacts, Scrum helps teams stay organized and focused on their goals.
-This structure ensures that teams can efficiently manage their work, adapt to change, and deliver valuable software in a timely manner.
+This structure ensures that teams can efficiently manage their work, adapt to change, and deliver valuable software on time.

 Scope of application